okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/templates/index.md

 Updates only some of the SMS Template properties:

-* All properties with the custom SMS Template with values are updated.
+* All properties within the custom SMS Template that have values are updated.
 * Any translation that doesn't exist is added.
 * Any translation with a null or empty value is removed.
 * Any translation with non-empty/null value is updated.